nyuhanc/Isotopes-in-precipitation-statistics/README.md

-Prepared by Polona Vreča & Aljaž Pavšek, IJS, 2022
+Prepared by Aljaž Pavšek & Polona Vreča, IJS, 2022